Welcome to the Yorkshire and Humber Trainee Forum

 Reverse mentoring with a focus on Differential Attainment

-Traditional mentoring involves the education and sponsorship of junior employees by senior colleagues who have themselves already made career advances.
-Reverse mentoring inverts the paradigm with junior doctors mentoring the senior staff, in this instance with the aim of addressing differential attainment.
-This will involve inviting junior UK and International medical graduates from ethnic minority backgrounds being paired with educational supervisors to mentor them on their lived experiences of training over a 6 month period.
+Traditional mentoring involves the education and sponsorship of junior colleagues by senior colleagues who are already advanced in their career and leadership position.
+Reverse mentoring inverts the paradigm with junior colleagues mentoring the senior staff, in this instance, junior doctors will act as mentors to senior doctors with the aim of addressing differential attainment.
+This will involve inviting postgraduate/trainee UK and International medical graduates from ethnic minority backgrounds to pair with trainers or consultants from all other ethnic backgrounds for a period of 6 months in-order to mentor trainers/consultants on their lived experiences of training as an individual from an ethnic minority background.

-Similar reverse mentoring work has been introduced in other industries and organisations.
-There are envisaged benefits for the participating trainee mentors, the senior staff mentees, and at an organisational level.
-The scheme aims to embed the experiences of minority ethnic team members within the leadership consciousness.
-It offers an opportunity to explore and challenge systematic biases, thereby promoting a more inclusive training culture.
+Similar reverse mentoring work has been introduced in other industries and organisations including digital technology companies and the beauty industries.
+There are envisaged benefits for the participating trainee mentors, the senior staff mentees, and for the NHS on an organisational level.
+The scheme aims to embed the experiences of minority ethnic team members within the leadership consciousness of the NHS.
+It offers an opportunity to explore discussions on race in a safe space, and challenge systemic biases, thereby promoting a more inclusive training culture.

-In addition to effecting positive changes on an organisational level, the participating trainee mentors will also have the opportunity to learn from the experience and leadership journey of their paired senior educator mentee.
-Mentors will also develop their professional networks, gaining career development insights and a more intimate understanding of how training works.
-We hope that this project will mirror the success of similar schemes in which participants valued the close relationships that form and lead to bi-directional learning.
-At HEE Yorkshire and Humber, similar work has already led to commitments, and action, in addressing inequalities in training.
+In addition to effecting positive changes on an organisational level, the participating trainee mentors also learn from the experiences and leadership journey of their paired senior consultant / trainer mentee.
+Mentors will also develop professional networks, gain career development insights and a more intimate understanding of how training works.
+We hope that this project will mirror the success of similar schemes in which participants valued the close relationships that formed between the mentor & mentee and lead to bi-directional learning.
 Differential attainment is now a priority item in our organisation’s agenda and is a personal priority for our leaders.

-After recruiting mentors, a pairing exercise will be carried out to match them to educational supervisors with compatible goals.
-We anticipate that mentor-mentee meetings will occur approximately every 6 weeks over a period of 6 months (4 or 5 meetings) with each meetings lasting around 45 to 60 minutes.
+We anticipate that mentor-mentee meetings will occur approximately every 4-6 weeks over a period of 6 months (4 or 6 meetings) with each meetings lasting around 60 minutes.

-As far possible, our aim to structure participation within your salaried ‘work time’ rather than asking that you sacrifice your personal time.
-By aiming to hold mentoring sessions six weeks apart, this should facilitate planning to use study or professional leave to participate within working hours.
-Health Education England will provide you with a letter from the Dean to support your professional leave.
+As far possible, our aim is to structure participation within salaried ‘work time’ rather than asking that mentors & mentees sacrifice personal time.
+By aiming to hold mentoring sessions four to six weeks apart, there is some opportunity to make use of study or professional leaves to participate within working hours.
+NHS England (WT&E) will provide mentors with a letter from the Dean to support their professional leave.

-We recognise that given a high level of interest in this project we may not be able to pair every volunteer mentor.
-If there are more applicants than required for the mentee pool, we will select purely on the pairing exercise described above.
-For those we are unable to pair, we hope to offer further opportunity to participate in the differential attainment project, as our work moves into different areas.
-We will ask for trainees’ preferences as to whether they would like to be paired with a mentee from their specialty or a different specialty.
+We recognise that given a high level of interest in this project we may be unable to pair every interested mentor or mentee.
+If there are more applicants than required for the mentoring pool, we will select purely on the pairing exercise described above.
+For those we are unable to pair, we hope to offer further opportunity to participate in the reverse mentoring cohort 5 in 2024, as we continue to offer this mentoring opportunity within the Deanery.

 Drop-in sessions to meet your locality lead